hilton/hilton.github.com/blog/_posts/2015-01-22-camunda-developer-friendly-bpm.md

 Initially, the most striking thing about camunda BPM is how describes itself as ‘developer-friendly’.
 This is related to [The camunda Hypothesis](http://blog.camunda.org/2013/04/the-camunda-hypothesis.html), which is that:

+{:.big.solid-two style="max-width:37em"}
-<blockquote class="big solid-two" style="max-width:29em"><p>‘While there are reasonable use cases for zero code BPM Suites, they are not the right approach for automating business processes that execute an IT based business model.’</p></blockquote>
+> ‘While there are reasonable use cases for zero code BPM Suites, they are not the right approach for automating business processes that execute an IT based business model.’

 In this scenario, software developers and successful software development are business-critical, and the success of software tools partly depends on whether these tools feature a good [developer experience](http://uxmag.com/articles/effective-developer-experience) and hence whether developers like them.
 Simply by recognising this, camunda BPM is already more appealing than the average enterprise middleware platform.